Teen Patti Rules – a Complete Guide on How to Play Teen Patti Online

 Another (optional) bet is now placed – either on Player A or Player B

 This pattern continues until all three cards have been dealt to both players and a winner is determined.
 It’s a slow and exciting game with odds that are constantly changing with each new card.
 Based on these odds you can choose to increase or decrease your bet.

-The game also features a side-bet option for wagering money on different hand combinations.
+Unlike Ezugi’s One Day Teen Patti, this game also features a side-bet option for wagering money on different hand combinations.
 You can bet on a pair, flush, straight, straight flush and three of a kind occurring.
 This bet can be placed at any time and therefore the payouts will fluctuate depending on the current odds.

 A Note on Octro Teen Patti

 If you’re wondering why I haven’t mentioned anything about the insanely popular Octro Teen Patti, this is because this is not a real money game.
-It is more of a multiplayer social game which comes in the form of a mobile app and can be played via Facebook with your friends or strangers in public or private.
+It is more of a multiplayer social game that comes in the form of a mobile app and can be played via Facebook with your friends or strangers in public or private.
 You receive chips for free which you can place bets with.